hilgers-lab/LATER/README.md

 ### Estimating promoter dominance

-Promoter dominance estimates are calculated as perfomed in (Alfonso-Gonzalez, et al., 2022).
-This function outputs per promoter biases in expression of a given 3'end of the gene.
+Promoter dominance estimates are calculated as perfomed in [Alfonso-Gonzalez et al. 2023](doi.org/10.1016/j.cell.2023.04.012) This function outputs per promoter biases in expression of a given 3'end of the gene.

 ```
 promoterContributionEstimates <- calculatePromoterDominance(countData, linksDatabase$pairsDatabase)